Contract Transition FAQ | Sourceworx

 When will this transition take effect?

-The HR department will schedule one-on-one meetings with every staff member to go through the details, timelines and next steps.
-You will receive a specific date relevant to your role during your consultation.
+The HR department will schedule a company wide meeting with all staff to go through the details, timelines and next steps.
 Nothing will change without you being fully informed first.

 Will I need to sign a new contract?